corda/corda-runtime-os/PluginGuidelines.md

 ### Command Structure
 #### Syntax
 The command structure for the CLI plugin should follow the ***Noun Verb*** command syntax.
-Where extra information can be added to both command parts.
+Where extra information is required, the information can be added as flags to both the noun and verb command parts.

 A basic example of this would be targeting the already connected node and shutting it down:
 `corda-cli node shutdown`

-or targeting an unconnected cluster and counting virtual nodes:
+Targeting an unconnected cluster and counting virtual nodes:
 `corda-cli cluster --url <example url> -u <cluster admin> -p <password> list-v-nodes --count`

-commands should be hyphenated not camelCase `list-v-nodes` vs `listVNodes`
+Commands should be hyphenated not camelCase I.E. `list-v-nodes` not `listVNodes`.

 #### Flags
-flags should be kept consistent with other plugins:
+Flags should be kept consistent with other plugins:
-`-p --password` should always be password.
+- `-p --password` Should always be password.
-`-u --user` should always be user to auth.
+- `-u --user` Should always be user to auth.
-`-f --file` any file path to be used.
+- `-f --file` Should be used for any file path to be used.
-`-t --target-url` should always be a target url.
+- `-t --target-url` Should always be a target url.

 #### Command Descriptions for Help
 Always include command descriptions via PicoCli: